jeqcho/in-context-language-learning/30-Jan-20/README.md

 The first element of `_xw_sum` is zero in `Categorical`.

 Ok.
 It could be our fault.
 There's no 0 in the `batch`.
+Solved the problem.
+Now let's remove all previously trained models.